Jbleezy/BO2-Reimagined/README.md

 * Decreased ammo cost from 800 to 750

 #### MP40
+* Increased move speed while aiming from 100% to 157.5% (move speed multiplied by 1.5)
 * Ammo gets added to the clip at the same time that it gets added in the reload anim
+* Adjustable Stock: increased move speed while aiming from 250% to 262.5% (move speed multiplied by 2.5)

 #### MSMC
 * Replaces MP5